 Seeing off the Gods in Whitestone Village

-During the festival, the villagers engage in a variety of symbolic activities meant not to drive out the evil spirits, but to create the impression of being sent off heartily on a long, perhaps hopefully permanent trip.
+During the festival, the villagers engage in a variety of symbolic activities meant not to drive out the evil spirits by show of force, but to create the impression of being sent off heartily on a long, perhaps hopefully permanent trip.
 First, the villagers write farewell messages to troublesome spirits such as the thunder god and the god of wind, who would probably have been cause for much strife for these farming peoples.
 After that, they clean their bodies of demons using offerings of fried beans wrapped in calligraphy paper, likely a custom meant to cure diseases as sickness was often associated with demonic possession.
 Finally, they fashion palanquin from pine needles and green bamboo and give the spirits a kingly procession to the former boundary of the village in nearby Karasawa Valley (唐沢).
-Having thus coaxed the spirits of the village, they set up a giant sandal with a hole in the middle as a talisman against their return.
+Having thus coaxed the spirits out of the village, they set up a giant sandal with a hole in the middle as a talisman against their return.

-As I hike through the mountains of Japan, I take it upon myself to learn the Japanese names of the various flora and fauna, and often I’m downright enchanted by the literal meaning of their Japanese names, and a badger is a perfect example of this.
+As I hike through the mountains of Japan, I take it upon myself to learn the Japanese names of the various flora and fauna, and often I’m downright enchanted by the literal meaning of their Japanese names, and the badger is a perfect example of this.
 In Japanese, this animal is called anaguma (穴熊), which means “hole-bear.”
 Can you think of a more endearing name?
 I think even the most creative fantasy author couldn’t invent a better name.

 The badgers of Japan are found from the low lying plains of Honshu, Shikoku, and Kyushu up to altitudes of 1700 meters, so you might be able to spot on as you hike through Saitama.
-Active at night, the walk through the mountains, valleys, and fields looking for food, which consists of rats, freshwater crabs, insects, nuts and fruit, and even tree roots.
+Active at night, they walk through the mountains, valleys, and fields looking for food, which consists of rats, freshwater crabs, insects, nuts and fruit, and even tree roots.
 Very much lovers of cleanliness, before entering their burrows they clean the mud off their claws with sticks.
 From about the middle of November these animals change the grass lining of their burrows with fresh grass and then hibernate until about the middle of March.

 The Legend of Daidara-bottchi

 There’s an interesting legend about the formation of the landscape in this area.
 According to the legend, there once was a giant named Daidabo (大太坊), whose name, if I were to render it in English, would come out roughly as “Big Fat Billy.”
-Apparently, while one his way to Mt.
+Apparently, while on his way to Mt.
 Haguro (羽黒山) far in the north, he had to pass through the mountains of Chichibu.
 Stopping for a break, he sat down in Sadamine Pass (定峰峠) and placed his hat, one of those iconic conical Asian farmers hats (called kasa in Japanese) on a nearby mountain; that mountain is today called Kasa Mountain.
 He then spread out his two feet near the Tsuki River and set about cooking a pot of rice porridge, called kayu (粥), in what is today called Kayu Nita Pass (粥仁田峠).
-After eating, he turned his kettle (kama, 釜) over to drain over what is now called Kamafuse Mountain (釜伏山), and stuck his two giant chopsticks the size of trees into the ground in a place now called Two Trees Pass (Nihon-ki Tôge, 二本木山峠).
+After eating, he turned his kettle (kama, 釜) over to drain over what is now called Kama-fuse Mountain (釜伏山), and stuck his two giant chopsticks the size of trees into the ground in a place now called Two Trees Pass (Nihon-ki Tôge, 二本木山峠).
 Finally, the depressions and small marshes located around the Tsuki River in Shiroishi are said to be the remains of his footprints.

 A deciduous shrub that grows wild in the mountains of Japan, bridal wreath is known as both utsugi (空木) and unohana (卯花) in Japanese.
 The former of these names literally means “hollow tree” and derives from the fact that the plant’s stem is hollow.
 In May and June, they sprout clusters of conical white flowers.
 You can spot this plant along the ridges of the path.